LukeGarnham/Stumps-and-Studs-MS4/README.md

 #### Navbar

 Utilising jQuery, I added a feature which hides the navigation bar when users scroll down but makes it dropdown (reappear) as soon as they begin scrolling up.
-This effect is only applied to medium screens upwards since on small screens, the navigation options can be accessed using a menu toggle.
+This effect is only applied to medium screens upwards since on small screens, the navigation options are hidden (collapsed) behind the menu button and can be accessed by toggling this button.
 As outlined above, I wanted to maximise the amount of space on screen for the products to take center stage.
 I feel this solution offers good user experience since it means they do not need to scroll up to the very top of the page to access the navigation elements.

 However, I did decide that there are some navigation elements which should always be visible to the user and hence I included them in the header which is fixed to the top of the screen throughout the website.
 The navigation links I wanted visible at all times are the search form, basket, registration, login and account.
 These all feature prominently in my user stories hence wanted to ensure visitors to my website can see them at all times and never have to hunt around for them.